← Dashboard

 Where:

-Rref = Reference exchange rate (HUF per unit)
+Rref = Reference exchange rate (1 HUF → foreign currency)

-Rnow = Current exchange rate (HUF per unit)
+Rnow = Current exchange rate (1 HUF → foreign currency)

 wi = Weight of currency i in the basket

-When Rnow is higher than Rref (meaning more HUF is needed to buy 1 unit of foreign currency), the index decreases — indicating a weaker Forint.
+When Rnow is higher than Rref (meaning 1 HUF buys more foreign currency), the percentage change is positive and the index rises — indicating a stronger Forint.

 Color Coding